chaoss/wg-value/README.md

 ## Problem Statement

 Community initiatives do not reflect the same value as other common organizational efforts.
 This results in community work often being undervalued by people, organizations, communities, and society.
-The Value working group aims to advance how we understand the value that projects can provide.
+The Value working group aims to advance how we understand the value those projects can provide.

 ## Mission

-Value group will develop metrics that, when measured, help make the impact of community work more transparent.
+Value groups will develop metrics that, when measured, help make the impact of community work more transparent.

 ### Known limitations

 The approach used around value often defaults to the technology industry and its organizational structures.
 These approaches may not reflect other industries or organizations (e.g., nonprofits).

 While our measurements may focus on certain categories, our aim is to become a standard for all value-based discussions around community work.
-Please bring up terminology discrepencies or recommendations through [a new issue](https://github.com/chaoss/wg-value/issues).
+Please bring up terminology, discrepancies, or recommendations.
+Through[a new issue](https://github.com/chaoss/wg-value/issues).

 ### History